HelibertoArias/Muvids/README.md

    <br />
    <img src="images/postman-after-runs-collection.jpg" alt="Logo" width="900" >

-8. An extra end point was add in order to provide a random number provided for an external services.
+8. An extra end point was added in order to provide a random number from an external web service.
 You can access from this URL [https://localhost:7098/api/Random/getrandom](https://localhost:7098/api/Random/getrandom)

 <p align="right">(<a href="#top">back to top</a>)</p>